Sam-Serpoosh/Sam-Serpoosh.github.io/_posts/2019-07-25-flink-windows-boundaries.markdown

 ## Our Toy Example

-For the purposes of this post, let's say we have a simple `Item` which has the following properties:
+For the purposes of this post, let's say an **event** represents a simple `Item` which has the following properties:

 - `ts`
   - This represents our [**EVENT_TIME**](https://ci.apache.org/projects/flink/flink-docs-stable/dev/event_time.html) timestamp throughout all the examples; as opposed to `Processing Time` which we do **not** care about here.
 This is the timestamp that our [TimestampExtractor](https://ci.apache.org/projects/flink/flink-docs-release-1.6/dev/event_timestamp_extractors.html) will work with.